AdobeDocs/experience-manager-65.en/help/assets/watermarking.md

 1. From the [!DNL Assets] user interface, upload a sample asset.
 The watermark appears with the font size, color and so on, at the position you configured in the above steps.

 To watermark PDF documents programmatically or with dynamic information, consider using [Experience Manager Document Services](/help/forms/using/overview-aem-document-services.md) offering.

+## Tips and limitations {#tips-limitations}

+* Only text-based watermarks are supported.
+Images are not used as watermarks, even though you can upload images when creating the [!UICONTROL Add Watermark Process].
+* Only PNG and JPEG files are supported to be watermarked.
+Other asset formats are not watermarked.